microsoft/Windows-universal-samples/screencasting/readme.md

 -   How to use the Windows.UI.ViewManagement APIs, and custom transport controls.
 -   How to discover and launch an application using the Windows.Media.DialProtocol, Windows.Media.Casting, and Windows.UI.ViewManagement APIs.

+Notes:
+In AzureMediaProviders.cs there are a few lines commented out that contain a .License property for each video element.
+These properties are not valid properties on the object, hence they are commented out.
+The copyright attribution, however, is accurate for the various pieces of content.
+The attribution will be set up more cleanly in later versions of the sample.